nguyendviet/veglist/README.md

 If you need to delete a stack:

 1. Check if the stack created a bucket that contains objects.
-E.g.: the pipeline stack creates a bucket that contains the artifacts of the pipeline.
-Also it graps the build from GitHub to put files into the website bucket.
+E.g.: The pipeline stack creates a bucket that contains the artifacts of the pipeline and also puts files into the website bucket.
 So you need to empty those buckets first.
 1. Empty bucket:
     ```bash
     $ yarn run clean-bucket <BUCKET NAME>